christopherrowley/ESP32_FFT/W2_detectNote/W2_Guide.md

 # Workshop Exercise 2 Guide!

-Welcome to the music note analyzer workshop!
-In this workshop, we build aim to build a device that provides the information necessary to tune an instrument.
+Welcome to the music note analyzer workshop activity!
+Here, we build aim to build a device that provides the information necessary to tune an instrument.

 ## Goals
 In this workshop, we hope to develop a conceptual understanding of how the frequencies of sound waves map to musical notes.
 Each instrument obtains its unique sound by producing sound waves at many frequencies.
 We will apply our knowledge of the Fourier Transform to uncover the dominant frequency in a sound wave, which ends up being the musical tone we perceive the sound to be at.